svtk/AtomicKotlinCourse/Programming Basics/Looping & Ranges/Exercise 4/task.md

 ## Looping & Ranges (#4)

 Display half of a pyramid.
-For n = 6 the function `showHalfPyramid()` should display the following:
+For an argument of 6 the function `showHalfPyramid()` should display the following:

 ```
 #